 Meyer Lemon and Dark Chocolate Shortbread ~ it seems to me that while all of us have our favorite flavors, it’s when different tastes combine that they really become the stuff of obsession.
 Like silky dark chocolate and tangy lemon.
 That combo’s been haunting me for years.

 I’ve been reading a lot about flavor combinations lately.
 I found the Flavor Map the other day and I’m still trying to figure it out.
-Then I read the McCormick Flavor Forecast for 2012 over at One Perfect Bite.
-They’re forecasting Grapefruit with Red Pepper, and Blueberry with Cardamom as some of the trends going into 2012.
+Then I read the McCormick Flavor Forecast for 2012 ~ they’re forecasting Grapefruit with Red Pepper, and Blueberry with Cardamom as some of the trends going into 2012.
 The theme of intense flavors in unusual pairings is such a defining theme in the food of our era.
 Have you seen the ads for ‘water enhancers‘?
 Those little pouches of artificial dye and flavor that you carry in your pocket to pump up your water wherever you go?

 The traditional pleasure of plain shortbread is in its unusually subtle flavor—you can actually taste the flour!
 But that means it’s also the perfect canvas for showcasing other flavors.
 It can be amped up in countless ways.

 Today, I’m going for the puckeringly sweet/tang of Meyer lemon with the silky richness of deep dark chocolate.
 I could have rolled this dough into a log and sliced it into cookies, but I’m craving the squares.
 Maybe it’s because you get a little more with a square.

 My only dilemma was whether to glaze or not to glaze.
 I really wanted to taste the lemon, so I took a whiff of the cooling shortbread after it came out of the oven and decided to go for the glaze.
 To get the full effect of the dark chocolate and lemon combo you need to get that pucker at the back of your mouth.